Advertising on Google is arguably one of the most effective ways to market your business.

-We’ll cover all of that very soon.
+We’ll cover all of that soon.

-Google Display Network Vs. Search Network
+Google Display Network Vs. Google Search Network

 The ads appear directly on Google’s organic search results and have the potential to reach an extremely large audience.

-They’re used primarily for top of the funnel sales, which means buyers are already actively searching for the product or service you offer when they come across your ad.
+They’re used primarily for top-of-the-funnel sales, which means buyers are already actively searching for the product or service you offer when they come across your ad.

-As I mentioned, this makes them ideal for the beginning stages of attracting leads and promoting brand awareness.
+As I mentioned, this makes the Google Display Network ideal for the beginning stages of attracting leads and promoting brand awareness.

-First, Get Familiar With the Targeting Options
+1. Get Familiar With the Targeting Options

 Remember, the first step in any successful campaign is determining what you ultimately want to achieve.